lanl/sedacs/examples/pyseqm/nanostar_cpu/README.md

 ### Overview

-`PySEQM` is designed to handle finite systems, which are placed in boxes with significant vacuum gaps to avoid interactions between periodic images.
+`PySEQM` is designed to handle finite systems.
+Therefore, structures are placed in boxes with vacuum gaps to avoid interactions between periodic images.

 ### CPU Setup and Execution